Palacios-DPTech/AgendaContatos-Flutter/README.md

 <h2 align="center">About 📖</h2>

 <p>
-    This project was a Contact Book made with Flutter An Application, using sqflite, a packpage from Flutter.
-Where you can create, consult, edit and delete, also organize them from A-Z, or from Z-A, put photos (from gallery)       and email in your contacts.
+    This project was a Contact Book made with Flutter.<br>
+    An Application, using sqflite, a packpage from Flutter.
+Where you can create, consult, edit and delete, also organize them from A-Z, or from Z-A, put photos (from gallery)       and email in your contacts.<br>
     This application is in version 1.2.
 Ready for another one!🚀 <br>
 </p>